 The options granted under the 2020 Plan and the 2021 Plan are exercisable at various dates as determined upon grant and will expire no more than ten years from their date of grant.
 The exercise price of each option shall be determined by the Company's Board of Directors based on the fair market value of the Company's stock on the date of the option grant.
 The exercise price shall not be less than 100% of the fair market value of the Company's common stock at the time the option is granted.
-Most option grants generally vest 25% on the first anniversary of the original vesting commencement date, with the balance vesting monthly over the remaining three years and early exercise is permitted.
-The vesting period generally occurs over four years unless there is a specific performance vesting trigger at which time those shares will vest when the performance trigger is probable to occur.
+The vesting period generally occurs over four years, either ratably, or with a one year cliff followed by ratable vesting over the remaining 36 months, unless there is a specific performance vesting trigger at which time those shares will vest when the performance trigger is probable to occur.
+Certain grants contain performance vesting conditions in addition to defined service periods.

-A summary of the Company's stock option activity for the period ended March 31, 2022 is as follows:
+A summary of the Company's stock option activity for the period ended September 30, 2022 is as follows: